rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 ## Physical port selection

-In a system cofigured to use either all FC or all iSCSI ports, use the ports in the following order:
+In a system configured to use either all FC or all iSCSI ports, use the ports in the following order:

 1. A0,B0
 2. A2,B2